Onelinerhub/onelinerhub/imagemagick/batch_resize_images.md

-# Resize images in folder and save result to other folder
+# Batch resize images and save result to folder

 ```bash
 mogrify -path /where/to/save/ -resize 200x150 -quality 80 /path/to/images/*.jpg